 The area is low lying and was traditionally prone to flooding and storm surges.
 In the park next to Minamisunamachi station, there is a marker pole showing the water level when the area was inundated by the sea in a particularly severe typhoon in the 1950s—it’s well over head height, so if you come here in a typhoon, bring a life jacket!

-To the north of the park there is a large Jusco supermarket (one of the closest to central Tokyo) and an enormous branch of the DIY store ‘Doit’.
+To the north of the park there is a large AEON STYLE supermarket and an enormous branch of the DIY store Konan Doit.
 If you have (or have hired) a car, this a great place to load up on supplies for weekend projects.